pnp/sp-dev-fx-webparts/samples/angular-search/README.md

 The logic for querying the SharePoint Content Types in the properties of the webpart was in part due to Chris O'Brien and this blog post http://www.sharepointnutsandbolts.com/2016/09/sharepoint-framework-spfx-web-part-properties-dynamic-dropdown.html?m=0

-Environment:
+Environment Configuration:
-  Enable publishing features on site collection
+- Enable publishing features on site collection
-  Enable publishing features on site
+- Enable publishing features on site

 Note: In order to use the ngOfficeFabric code I use the ModuleLoader to load newer source files than the currently Office Fabric UI in SharePoint Online, which will cause many of the icons not to load properly on the SharePoint